 Dr. Christopher K Bart

-Lead Faculty, The Directors College
+Founding Faculty, The Directors College

 Dr. Chris Bart, FCPA is the world’s leading researcher on organizational mission statements (the most widely used management tool in the world) and how companies can use them more effectively to become a “mission driven” organization.
 He is currently the CEO of Corporate Missions Inc – an international consulting firm dedicated to helping organizations excel in the execution of their strategies.
 He is the also the founder of The Directors College where from its inception in 2003 to 2013, he served as its inaugural Principal and Lead Professor.
-He now assists the College as its Lead Faculty and continues in his role as the Founder of the Not-For-Profit Governance Institute.
+He now assists the College as its Founding Faculty and continues in his role as the Founder of the Not-For-Profit Governance Institute.

 Dr. Bart has authored the 10 year Canadian business best seller (2003-2013), “A Tale of Two Employees and the Person Who Wanted to Lead Them” as well as the widely acclaimed publications: “20 Essential Questions Corporate Directors Should Ask About Strategy (2013) – 3rd Edition” and “20 Essential Questions Directors of Not-For-Profit Organizations Should Ask About Strategy" (2009).
 He also has recently released two new books: “Achieving the Execution Edge: 20 Essential Questions Corporate Directors Need to Get Answered About Strategy Execution” (with E.S.
 Schreiber); and “The Mission Driven Hospital: Turning Noble Aspirations into Accountability and Action”.